-Chapter 640 enables members who lost their TRS membership rights to be reinstated to their previous membership (i.e., to have their membership date changed to their former membership date in TRS).
+Section 645 of the Retirement and Social Security Law enables members who lost their TRS membership rights to be reinstated to their previous membership (i.e., to have their membership date changed to their former membership date in TRS).
 If that membership was based on a different tier, members may also be reinstated to that tier.
-To be reinstated under Chapter 640, you must repay the amount of any contributions refunded to you when your membership ended, plus interest compounded annually from the date of the refund to the date of repayment.
-To request a calculation of the repayment amount, you must file a "Membership/Tier Reinstatement Request Form".
+To be reinstated under Section 645, you must repay the amount of any contributions refunded to you when your membership ended, plus interest compounded annually from the date of the refund to the date of repayment.
+To request a calculation of the repayment amount, you must file a "Membership/Tier Reinstatement Request Form."
 Members reinstated to a former tier will be issued a new membership number for that tier.